julelang/manual/src/compiler/backend/cpp-backend-compilers/clang.md

 - Clang has descriptive and informative compiler messages.
 - Clang has fast compilation performance.
 - Clang has low memory footprint.
+- Clang provides a consistent experience across operating systems and architectures.
 - Clang provides a reliable experience for Jule.

 ## Clang on Windows